NP-hardness of SVP in Euclidean Space: Locally dense lattices

-In applications, one wants to take $n$ to be a polynomial in $r$, or more precisely $r \sim n^{\epsilon} $ for some $\epsilon>0$.
-Part (1) implies that the $\ell_p$-minimum distance of the lattice is large.
-Part (2) implies that not just $V$, but also its image $A(V)$ under the linear map $A$ contains at least $2^r \sim 2^{n^{\epsilon}}$ elements.
-In particular, the number of elements in these two sets is at least subexponential in $n$.
+In applications, we typically choose $n$ to be polynomial in $r$ (more precisely, $r \sim n^{\epsilon}$ for some constant $\epsilon > 0$).
+Property (1) guarantees that the $\ell_p$-minimum distance of the lattice is sufficiently large.
+Property (2) ensures that not only $V$, but also its projection $A(V)$ under the linear map $A$, contains at least $2^r \sim 2^{n^{\epsilon}}$ elements.
+In particular, the cardinality of both sets is at least subexponential in $n$.

+In our de-randomization, we will choose $A$ to be the projection map of $V$ onto the first $r$ coordinates, that is, $A(z_1, \dots, z_n)^T = (z_1, \dots, z_r)^T$.
+Mathematically, this corresponds to the matrix block representation: